Can your website be hacked if you don’t update it? You know, it absolutely can!

 In fact, data shows that over 80% websites are hacked because the website owners did not keep their site updated.
 But what does it mean to keep a WordPress site updated?
 Let’s figure it out!

 WordPress is the world most popular website building tool.
 Launched back in 2003, WordPress now powers more than 29.9 websites on the Internet.
 A large number of people are responsible for keeping the platform safe including volunteers who help detect vulnerabilities that may hamper the security of the websites.
 As a result, the platform is regularly updated with bug fixes and other necessary upgrades.
-This is why it’s essential to update WordPress as and when the updates are released.
-It is also recommended that you back up WordPress site before updating it.
+This is why it’s essential to use secure WordPress hosting with updating WordPress core when the updates are released.
+It is also recommended that you backup WordPress site before updating it.
+So if anything goes wrong (we hope not), you can go ahead and restore your website.
 So if anything goes wrong (we hope not), you can go ahead and restore your website.